Gender, Power and Institutions

 - Department of Government

 90 credits in political science (A+B+C) or the equivalent and 30 credits in social sciences, or 90 credits in social and political studies (A+B+C) and 60 credits in political science.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
-Students within the Master's Programme in Political science are required to have obtained at least 15 credits within the programme.
+Proficiency in Swedish equivalent to the general entry requirements for first-cycle (Bachelor's level) studies and proficiency in English equivalent to the Swedish upper secondary course English 6.
+Students within the Master's Programme in Politics and International Studies, the Master's Programme in Development Studies or the Master's Programme in Political science are required to have obtained at least 15 credits within the programme.

-The course aims to provide students with the knowledge of how to analyse political processes and policy from a gendered, new institutionalist perspective.
+The course aims to give students knowledge of how to analyse political processes and policy from a gendered, new institutionalist perspective.